arinjay12/ey-compliance-bot/README.md

-# EY SEBI Compliance Bot
+# SEBI Compliance Bot

-A local, AI-powered compliance assistant built for EY.
-Upload SEBI/RBI regulatory circulars and ask natural language questions.
+A local, AI-powered compliance assistant Upload SEBI/RBI regulatory circulars and ask natural language questions.
 The bot retrieves relevant sections, generates accurate answers, and automatically monitors live regulatory sources for conflicts with stored documents.

 All processing happens **locally on your machine** — no data is sent to external APIs, no cloud cost.